Wednesday, April 17, 2013

 Okay, confession time.
 Antlers remind me of fingernails.
 There.
 Now you know.
 And wish you didn't.

 The older I get, the more creeped out I am by any kind of taxidermy.
 Too many childhood visits to the butcher where your brothers dared you to stand under the huge (long-haired!) bull's head (who-can-stand-there-longest-style)?
 Possibly.
 Does that mean I'm vegetarian?
 Heck no. There is still a place in my life for meat.
 And I still go to that butcher - Best sausage around!
-(Though writing that last sentence made me a little sick just now.)
+(Though writing that sentence made me a little sick just now.)

 via